julianmendez/soda/docs/README.md

 # Soda

-*Soda* (Symbolic Objective Descriptive Analysis) is a functional language to describe ethical problems.
-Its main purpose is to be used to produce clear code.
-The source code should be easy to understand, somehow natural, although not necessarily easy to write.
+*Soda* (Symbolic Objective Descriptive Analysis) is an object-oriented functional language to describe, analyze, and model human-centered problems.
+Due to its readability, it can be applied to model ethical problems.

-This project includes a translator to Scala.
+This project includes a translator to [Scala](https://scala-lang.org).

 ## Reserved words